krahets/hello-algo/en/docs/chapter_divide_and_conquer/divide_and_conquer.md

 ## How to identify divide and conquer problems

-Whether a problem is suitable for a divide and conquer solution can usually be judged based on the following criteria.
+Whether a problem is suitable for a divide-and-conquer solution can usually be decided based on the following criteria.

-1. **The problem can be decomposed**: The original problem can be decomposed into smaller, similar sub-problems and can be recursively divided in the same manner.
+1. **The problem can be broken down into smaller ones**: The original problem can be divided into smaller, similar sub-problems and such process can be recursively done in the same manner.
 2. **Sub-problems are independent**: There is no overlap between sub-problems, and they are independent and can be solved separately.
-3. **Solutions to sub-problems can be merged**: The solution to the original problem is obtained by merging the solutions of the sub-problems.
+3. **Solutions to sub-problems can be merged**: The solution to the original problem is derived by combining the solutions of the sub-problems.

 Clearly, merge sort meets these three criteria.

-1. **The problem can be decomposed**: Recursively divide the array (original problem) into two sub-arrays (sub-problems).
+1. **The problem can be broken down into smaller ones**: Recursively divide the array (original problem) into two sub-arrays (sub-problems).
 2. **Sub-problems are independent**: Each sub-array can be sorted independently (sub-problems can be solved independently).
 3. **Solutions to sub-problems can be merged**: Two ordered sub-arrays (solutions to the sub-problems) can be merged into one ordered array (solution to the original problem).

-## Improving efficiency through divide and conquer
+## Improve efficiency through divide and conquer

-**Divide and conquer can not only effectively solve algorithm problems but often also improve algorithm efficiency**.
-In sorting algorithms, quicksort, merge sort, and heap sort are faster than selection, bubble, and insertion sorts because they apply the divide and conquer strategy.
+The **divide-and-conquer strategy not only effectively solves algorithm problems but also often enhances efficiency**.
+In sorting algorithms, quick sort, merge sort, and heap sort are faster than selection sort, bubble sort, and insertion sort because they apply the divide-and-conquer strategy.

-Then, we may ask: **Why can divide and conquer improve algorithm efficiency, and what is the underlying logic?** In other words, why are the steps of decomposing a large problem into multiple sub-problems, solving the sub-problems, and merging the solutions of the sub-problems into the solution of the original problem more efficient than directly solving the original problem?
-This question can be discussed from the aspects of the number of operations and parallel computation.
+We may have a question in mind: **Why can divide and conquer improve algorithm efficiency, and what is the underlying logic?** In other words, why is breaking a problem into sub-problems, solving them, and combining their solutions to address the original problem offer more efficiency than directly solving the original problem?
+This question can be analyzed from two aspects: operation count and parallel computation.

 ### Optimization of operation count

 Taking "bubble sort" as an example, it requires $O(n^2)$ time to process an array of length $n$.
-Suppose we divide the array from the midpoint into two sub-arrays as shown in the figure below, then the division requires $O(n)$ time, sorting each sub-array requires $O((n / 2)^2)$ time, and merging the two sub-arrays requires $O(n)$ time, with the total time complexity being:
+Suppose we divide the array from the midpoint into two sub-arrays as shown in the figure below, such division requires $O(n)$ time.
+Sorting each sub-array requires $O((n / 2)^2)$ time.
+And merging the two sub-arrays requires $O(n)$ time.
+Thus, the overall time complexity is:

 $$
 O(n + (\frac{n}{2})^2 \times 2 + n) = O(\frac{n^2}{2} + 2n)